 (4) Pursuant to Section 22 (1) d) of the Act, the purpose facilities are:

-(5) Legal status of the USB constituent parts, organizational structure, definition of activities, rights and obligations are specified in the Act, internal regulations of the USB and in internal regulations of the individual USB constituent parts.
+(5) The legal status of the constituent parts of the USB, organizational structure, definition of activities, rights and obligations are specified in the Act, internal regulations of the USB and in internal regulations of the individual constituent parts of the USB.

 Management Structure of the USB

-(1) The senior employees of the USB within the meaning of Section 9 (1) (a) of the Act are the Rector, Vice Rectors, Bursar, and Deans of Faculties.
+(1) The managing employees of the USB in the sense of Section 9 (1) (a) of the Act are the Rector, Vice-Rectors, the Bursar, and Deans of faculties.

-(2) Rector's Advisory Board is a permanent advisory body to the Rector.
-Members of the Rector's Advisory Board are Faculty Deans and other persons appointed by the Rector.
+(2) The Rector's Advisory Board is a permanent advisory body to the Rector.
+Members of the Rector's Advisory Board are faculty Deans and other persons appointed by the Rector.
 The Rector may appoint other advisory bodies as required.

-- provides organizational, coordinating, consulting, methodological, enrolment and control activities concerning studies, scientific, economic, HR, legal, investment, external relations, marketing, foreign relations and internal administration areas;
+b) provides organisational, coordinating, consulting, methodological, enrolment and control activities concerning studies, scientific, economic, HR, legal, investment, external relations, marketing, foreign relations and internal administration areas;

-- provides for the material and administrative activities of the Rector, Vice-Rectors, Bursar, the Academic Senate of the USB, the USB Scientific Board, the USB Internal Evaluation Board and the USB Board of Trustees; administrative activities of the USB Board of Trustees are provided by the Secretary of the Board of Trustees of the USB, appointed and dismissed by the Rector upon a statement of the Board of Trustees' Chair.
+c) provides for the material and administrative activities of the Rector, Vice-Rectors, the Bursar, the Academic Senate of the USB, the Scientific Board of the USB, the Internal Evaluation Board of the USB and the Board of Trustees of the USB.

-Details of activities and organization of the USB Rector's Office are set out in the USB Rector's Office Regulations.
+Details of activities and organisation of the Rectorate of the USB are set out in the Rectorate Regulations of the USB.

-(4) Management of Faculties and other USB constituent parts:
+(4) Management of faculties and other constituent parts of the USB:

-- Deans report to the Rector, the Dean's competences in matters stipulated in Section 24 of the Act are without prejudice;
+a) Deans are accountable to the Rector for their activities, the Dean's competences in matters stipulated in Section 24 of the Act are not thereby affected;

-- directors of other USB constituent parts, which are not Faculties, are directly subordinate to the Rector;
+b) directors of other constituent parts of the USB, which are not faculties, are directly subordinate to the Rector;

-- if a member of the academic staff carries out their activities at several Faculties of the USB, their Labour Code related issues are dealt with by the Dean of the Faculty where they perform a larger part of their activities; if the share is equal in all Faculties, the Rector deals with the issues upon discussion with the Deans of the Faculties concerned;
+c) if a member of the academic staff carries out their activities at several faculties of the USB, their Labour Code related issues are dealt with by the Dean of the faculty where they perform a larger part of their activities; if the share is equal at all faculties, the Rector deals with the issues upon discussion with the Deans of the faculties concerned;

-(5) The Academic Senate of the USB and its members are accountable for their activities to the USB academic community.
-In exercising their office, members of the Senate are not bound by orders or resolutions of the bodies of the Faculty where they were elected, but only by their conscience, and are obliged to protect the interests of the USB as a whole.
+(5) The Academic Senate of the USB and its members are accountable for their activities to the academic community of the USB.
+In exercising their office, members of the Senate are not bound by orders or resolutions of the bodies of the faculty where they were elected, but only by their conscience, and are obliged to protect the interests of the USB as a whole.

-(6) Within three months of their appointment, the Rector shall submit a proposal for recall and appointment of members of the USB Scientific Board to the Academic Senate of the USB.
+(6) Within three months of his/her appointment, the Rector shall submit a proposal for the removal and appointment of members of the Scientific Board of the USB to the Academic Senate of the USB.

 Internal Regulations of the USB

-(1) Internal regulations of the USB are the regulations listed in Section 17 (1) of the Act.
+(1) The internal regulations of the USB are the regulations listed in Section 17 (1) of the Act.
 Under Section 17 (1) k) of the Act, other internal regulations of the USB constitute as follows:

-(2) In addition to the internal regulations of the USB and internal regulations of the Faculties, the USB and Faculty bodies are authorized to create and - within the framework of their competencies - enforce the following documents in order to manage, organize or provide methodology for activities related to the fulfilment of the USB mission:
+(2) In addition to the internal regulations of the USB and internal regulations of the faculties, as per Section 33 (2) of the Act, the USB and faculty bodies and other constituent parts are authorized to create and - within the framework of their competencies - enforce the following documents in order to manage, organise or provide a methodology for activities related to the fulfilment of the USB mission:

-- Ordinances, codes, decisions, and methodological guidelines of a binding nature (hereinafter “Ordinances“),
+a) ordinances, codes, decisions, and methodological guidelines of a binding nature (hereinafter as the “ordinances“),

-(3) Ordinances with the whole-University competence are published on the USB website.
+(3) Ordinances with the University-wide competence are published on the website of the USB.
 Ordinances with a limited scope of competency are published on the websites of the relevant constituent parts of the USB concerned.

-(4) If the Rector considers any Ordinance or methodological recommendation of a USB or Faculty Body inconsistent with the generally binding legal regulations or internal regulations of the USB, they shall notify the Body publishing the disputed Ordinance or methodological recommendation; if the Body insists on the Ordinance or methodological recommendation, they are entitled to request a hearing with the Rector; if this is not arranged without undue delay or if, after discussion of the matter, there is no revision to address the inconsistencies within a reasonable time, the Rector is entitled to rectify the document.
+(4) If the Rector considers any ordinance or methodological recommendation of a USB or a constituent part of the USB inconsistent with the generally binding legal regulations or the internal regulations of the USB, they shall notify the body that published the disputed ordinance or methodological recommendation; if the body insists on the ordinance or methodological recommendation, they are entitled to request a hearing with the Rector; if this is not arranged without undue delay or if, after a discussion of the matter, there is no revision to address the inconsistencies within a reasonable time, the Rector is entitled to rectify the document.

 Rights of Faculty Bodies

-- creation and implementation of degree programmes in accordance with the Strategic Plan of the USB, the USB internal regulations and Ordinances of the Vice-Rector accountable for the organization and development of educational activities at the USB;
+a) creation and implementation of degree programmes in accordance with the Strategic Plan of the USB, the internal regulations of the USB and ordinances of the Vice-Rector accountable for the organisation and development of educational activities at the USB;

-- strategic focus of creative activities in accordance with the Strategic Plan of the USB, the USB internal regulations and Ordinances of the Vice-Rector responsible for the organization and development of creative activities at the USB;
+b) strategic focus of creative activities in accordance with the Strategic Plan of the USB, the internal regulations of the USB and ordinances of the Vice-Rector responsible for the organisation and development of creative activities at the USB;

-- international relations and activities in accordance with the Strategic Plan of the USB, the USB internal regulations and Ordinances of the Vice-Rector responsible for the organization and development of internationalization activities at the USB;
+c) international relations and activities in accordance with the Strategic Plan of the USB, the internal regulations of the USB and ordinances of the Vice-Rector responsible for the organisation and development of internationalisation activities at the USB;

-- supplementary activities and management of resources obtained from these in accordance with the Strategic Plan of the USB, the USB internal regulations and Ordinances of the Bursar.
+d) supplementary activities and management of resources obtained from these in accordance with the Strategic Plan of the USB, the internal regulations of the USB and ordinances of the Bursar.

 1) The following persons are entitled to make decisions, enter into legal transactions in accordance with the law and act externally towards third parties on behalf of the USB:

-- Directors of USB constituent parts, which do not constitute a Faculty, within the scope specified by USB internal regulations,
+d) Directors of constituent parts of the USB, which are not faculties, within the scope specified by the internal regulations of the USB,

-- Deans of Faculties in matters under Section 24 of the Act, concerning the relevant Faculty,
+e) Deans of faculties in matters under Section 24 of the Act, concerning the relevant faculty,

-- for contracts under Act No. 134/2016 Coll., On Public Procurement, as amended, concerning the relevant constituent part of the USB and financed from the funds entrusted to that constituent part, Deans and Directors of other constituent parts of the USB are authorised to make decisions in accordance with the specific USB legislation or internal regulations on public procurement.
+f) concerning public procurement under the Act No. 134/2016 Coll., On Public Procurement, as amended, concerning the relevant constituent part of the USB and financed from the funds entrusted to that constituent part, Deans or Directors of other constituent parts of the USB are authorised to make decisions in accordance with the specific USB legislation or internal regulations on public procurement.

-(2) Persons referred to in paragraph 1 letters a) to g) can authorize other persons to enter into legal transactions only within the scope of their competency.
+(2) Persons referred to in paragraph 1 letters a) to f) can authorize other persons to enter into legal transactions only within the scope of their authority.

 (3) Signing on behalf of the USB is carried out by affixing the authorized person's signature to printed or otherwise executed name of the USB.